gate_implementation#

 Note

-Note the conceptual difference between quantum operations
+Note the conceptual difference between quantum operations (ops) and

-.
+instruction schedules.
 Ops represent abstract, ideal computational

 operations, whereas instruction schedules represent concrete control signal sequences for the